MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

         :::image type="content" source="media/oem-license/active-oem-license.png" alt-text="Screenshot of a cluster with an active Azure Stack HCI OEM license." lightbox="media/oem-license/active-oem-license.png":::

-    - If you don't have an active Azure Stack HCI OEM license, you should see a billing status of **Billed monthly**, and an OEM license status of **Not activated** .
+    - If you don't have an active Azure Stack HCI OEM license, you should see a billing status of **Billed monthly**, and an OEM license status of **Not activated**.

         :::image type="content" source="media/oem-license/no-active-oem-license.png" alt-text="Screenshot of a billed monthly cluster without an active Azure Stack HCI OEM license." lightbox="media/oem-license/no-active-oem-license.png":::

 ## Mixed-node scenarios

-Mixed-node scenarios occur when different types of servers or nodes are used together within the same cluster or system.
-If you have a mixed-node scenario in your cluster, a notification appears in your billed monthly status details:
+Mixed-node scenarios arise when different server types or nodes are combined within the same cluster or system.
+If your cluster includes a mixed-node scenario, a notification in your monthly billing status details appears.

 :::image type="content" source="media/oem-license/no-active-oem-license.png" alt-text="Screenshot of a billed monthly cluster without an active Azure Stack HCI OEM license." lightbox="media/oem-license/no-active-oem-license.png":::